ror-community/ror-site/content/blog/2020-02-05-ror-community-update.md

 +++
-title = "ROR Community Meeting in Lisbon" date = "2020-02-05" draft = false
+title = "ROR Community Celebration in Lisbon" date = "2020-02-05" draft = false
 tags = ["Community", "events",] categories = ["updates"] style = "card-plain" banner = "/img/banners/lions-ban.jpg"
-thumb = "/img/lion-profile-sq.jpg"
+thumb = "/img/lions-in-lisbon-sq.jpg"
 author = "Maria Gould"
 +++

 ROR threw a party last week!
-Sixty friends - some new, some old - came together in Lisbon to celebrate ROR’s unofficial first birthday, marking one year since the registry debuted at a community meeting in Dublin in January 2019.
+Sixty friends - some new, some old - came together in Lisbon on the eve of [PIDapalooza 2020](https://www.pidapalooza.org) to celebrate ROR’s unofficial first birthday, marking one year since the registry debuted at a community meeting in Dublin in January 2019.
 This year’s gathering was a chance to review the milestones that ROR has passed in the last twelve months, highlight early implementations of ROR, and discuss the work that lies ahead for the next year and beyond with ROR’s active community.

+{{< figure src="/img/lions-in-lisbon.jpg" title="Lions in Lisbon" >}}

 The review of ROR's first year covered many highlights, including: